 The main goals are to be sure your loans are either on track for PSLF or a 5-10 year repayment while also starting to save as much as possible with a minimum goal of 5% (that is the very, very low minimum).

 One of our most popular posts continues to be Building a Budget for Medical Residents.
-Those days are now over (imagine champagne popping and balloons falling from the sky)!
-It is time to graduate from the “living paycheck to paycheck budget,” and over to the “top down budget.”
+Your days of medical resident budgeting are now over (imagine champagne popping and balloons falling from the sky)!
+It is time to graduate from the “living paycheck to paycheck budget” and over to the “top-down budget.”

-The top down budget is this: tell your money where to go at the top of your budget, and then you don’t have to micromanage the bottom part of the budget.
-Also known as, have yourself a latte and enjoy the Chick-Fil-A as much as you like.
+The top-down budget is this: tell your money where to go at the top of your budget, and then you don’t have to micromanage the bottom part of the budget.
+This one is also known as “have yourself a latte and enjoy the Chick-Fil-A as much as you like” budget.

 So what goes on the top of the budget:

 First, your net income arrives (the amount that hits your checking account).
-Net means you already invested in your 401k, you have healthcare for your family, maybe an HSA or FSA, maybe a transit card if you live in a city, Uncle Sam and the gang have been giving their cut.
-Now what…
+Net means you already invested in your 401k, you have healthcare for your family, maybe an HSA or FSA, maybe a transit card if you live in a city, and Uncle Sam and the gang have been giving their cut.
+What’s next?

-- Fixed Expenses Towards the Top (no specific order)
+- Fixed Expenses Toward the Top (no specific order):